 As new requirements are implemented (for example, in the area of capital adequacy and solvency) new and enhanced reporting requirements will replace the current requirements.
-To facilitate this, the Authority is in the process of specifying a new IT system which will enable insurers to submit information electronically to the Authority and which will enable the validation and storage of information received in such a way that it can be analysed more efficiently, so leading to more effective supervision.
-The Authority believes that such a reporting system could also bring some efficiencies to regulated entities in their reporting process.
+To facilitate this, the Authority is in the process of specifying a new IT system which will enable insurers to submit information electronically to the Authority and which will enable the validation and storage of information received in such a way that it can be analysed more efficiently, so leading to more effective supervision and bring certain efficiencies to regulated entities in their reporting process.